 GUIDELINES & TERMS AND CONDITIONS

-FINAL SUBMISSION DEADLINE: Midnight 1st September 2018.
+FINAL SUBMISSION DEADLINE: August 21st

 *Please make special note of our eligibility criteria.*

 IFFL’s programme is comprised of both submitted films and independently curated selections.
+Submissions can only be accepted via FilmFreeway; the festival team cannot consider unsolicited submissions through other channels.

 IFFL accepts submissions of Irish features, Irish animations, Irish documentaries, Irish experimental/artists’ films and Irish shorts.
 IFFL accepts films in English or Irish language (with English subtitles).
+Films in additional languages will be considered but MUST provide English subtitles.

 IFFL does not require any premiere status but notes that this may come into consideration during the selection process.

-IFFL’s main objective is to present films stemming from Ireland and the Irish Diaspora, but will also accept submissions from non-Irish filmmakers whose films are about Ireland or Irish people.
+IFFL’s main objective is to present films stemming from Ireland and the wider Irish Diaspora, but will also accept submissions from non-Irish filmmakers whose films are about Ireland or Irish people.

 For viewing purposes entries should be submitted by screening link via FilmFreeway only.
 Please ensure any log-ins provided are not time limited.